-The Southern Oregon Fencing Center welcomes men, women, girls and boys of all ages and all skill levels.
+The Southern Oregon Fencing Club welcomes men, women, girls and boys of all ages and all skill levels.
 We offer introductory classes to people who are interested in learning the sport of fencing, recreational classes for improving fitness and skills, and active competitive programs.
 We are a community of fencers dedicated to working together to learn and play this fascinating martial art.

 Fencing development is substantially self-paced; students can approach the sport as a recreational and aerobic fitness activity or commit to become top-level competitors.
 Fencers quickly learn that size and strength are not the principal elements of success; balance, timing and – above all – good technique and tactics are essential.
 As with other martial arts, fencers emphasize honor and integrity in their sport.
 The formal etiquite of fencing helps assure the safety of the sport, which has substantially fewer injuries than most other common sporting activities.